 - By default, NX-OS uses [RFC 2328 mode], where the intra-area ASBR is preferred over the inter-area ASBR regardless of the metric to reach the ASBRs.
 On the other hand, IOS, IOS-XE, and IOS-XR use [RFC 1583 mode], where the metric to the ASBR is considered regardless of the area.

-On the other hand, if we’re talking about NX-OS and if X and Y are external type-1 (E1) routes, then regardless of the metric, according to RFC-2328-mode, X will be the preferred route for R4 to reach the subnet 192.168.10.0/24 because R3 is an intra-area ASBR and R5 is an Inter-area ASBR. - Note: The same logic applied to N1 and N2 in the NSSA areas.
+- Example: Assuming that X and Y are OSPF external routes, where X is an E2 type and Y is an E1.
+Then, regardless of the cost, R4 will use the Y route to reach the 192.168.10.0/24 subnet.
+On the other hand, if we’re talking about NX-OS and if X and Y are external type-1 (E1) routes, then regardless of the metric, according to RFC-2328-mode, X will be the preferred route for R4 to reach the subnet 192.168.10.0/24 because R3 is an intra-area ASBR and R5 is an Inter-area ASBR.

 OSPF Traffic Engineering